SnekExpander/PE/index.md

 **Step 6 - Member preparation (Foreskin and cockrings)**:
 ![ac3031eaf3851b7275ed7eb5ab3f258e.png](attachments/ac3031eaf3851b7275ed7eb5ab3f258e.png)
-Just for reference, the <code style="color : red">red D</code> in the upcoming pictures is the dorsal (upper) side of your member, so you don't lose orientation.
+Just for reference, the <span style="color: red">red D</span> in the upcoming pictures is the dorsal (upper) side of your member, so you don't lose orientation.

 <span style="color: rgb(241, 196, 15);">The yellow tape on this banana is to represent the glans and should NOT be confused with the actual taping process!</span>